Liouville-type theorems for the new Taylor--Couette flow of the stationary Navier--Stokes equations: Introduction

 It is also known that the Taylor--Couette flow is stable if $\omega_1$ is sufficiently small.
 However, if $\omega_1$ exceeds a certain critical value, then the Taylor--Couette flow becomes unstable and a fluid motion so-called the Taylor vortex appears.
 See, e.g., Kirchg\"assner-Soger \cite{KiSo} and Chossat-Ioss \cite{ChIo}.
 For a recent result on the compressible fluid motion, we refer to Kagei-Teramoto \cite{KaTe}.

 In this paper, we show a Liouville-type theorem on the more generalized Taylor--Couette flow including \eqref{eq:TaCo}, provided that the velocity is not so large.
-Our first main theorem reads as follows:
+Our generalized Taylor--Couette flow below (\ref{eq:conc:thm}) is a {\it new exact solution} of the Navier-Stoeks equations.
+The first main theorem reads as follows:

 \begin{theorem} Let $(v,p)$ be an axially symmetric smooth solution of \eqref{ns} in $\Omega$ with the boundary conditions \eqref{eq:bc}.
 There exists a constant $C_1(\nu,R_1,R_2)>0$ such that if $\omega_1, \omega_2$ and $\| v \|_{L^{\infty}}$ satisfy